Aims and progress

 The NKMP aims to:

-• Deliver a robust estimate and
+• deliver a robust estimate of koala populations and

-• Build a long-lasting capability to monitor and assess trends in koala populations.
+• build a long-lasting capability to monitor and assess trends in koala populations.

 Get involved